cgtrout/MSFS-PyScriptManager/readme.md

   - Set the printer in the Fenix EFB settings to use the "VirtualTextPrinter" created by the script.

      ![image](https://github.com/user-attachments/assets/13a472df-3aa1-4977-8001-cc7ec6170d92)
-  - NEW: Now has an optional community toolbar addon for those in VR see: [Community Addon Guide](https://github.com/cgtrout/MSFS-PyScriptManager/blob/main/Docs/Community_Addon_Guide.md)
+  - Has an optional community toolbar addon for those in VR see: [Community Addon Guide](https://github.com/cgtrout/MSFS-PyScriptManager/blob/main/Docs/Community_Addon_Guide.md)
   - Note that this script **must** be running for the print functionality to work as it functions as a print server.
   - There is a script called "virtual_pos_TEST.py" that can be run to test the printer.
 Run this in conjunction with the "virtual_pos_printer" script to test.
 If everything is working correctly you should see popups with a test message every five seconds.
 Close the test script to end the testing.
   - Notes can be dragged with left mouse click (hold).
 Right-click to close a note.